zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-monitoring-overview/em-monitoring-overview.md

 24. Navigate to “Oracle Database >> Target Setup >> Properties”.
      ![](images/emmonlab7step24.png " ")

-25. Click Edit and set the Lifecycle Status for this target to “Development”.
+25. Click Edit and set the Lifecycle Status for this target to “Test”.
 Click OK.
      ![](images/emmonlab7step25.png " ")

 26. Navigate to “Setup >> Add Target >> Administration Groups”.
      ![](images/emmonlab7step26.png " ")

-27. Click on “Deve-Grp” Admin Group link to go to the Admin Group homepage.
+27. Click on “Test-Grp” Admin Group link to go to the Admin Group homepage.
      ![](images/emmonlab7step27.png " ")

-28. Notice in the Synchronization Status section, there is now one synchronized target for Monitoring Templates.
+28. Notice in the Synchronization Status section, there is now one additional (total of 4) synchronized targets for Monitoring Templates.
+Note: You may need to click on the page refresh icon if the count under Synchronized Targets doesn’t update right away.
      ![](images/emmonlab7step28.png " ")

 ## **step 8:** Incident Rules